Leading-Edge Stormwater Financing Webinars

-EPA’s Water Infrastructure and Resiliency Finance Center is hosting a stormwater finance webinar series in collaboration with the Water Environment Federation.
+EPA’s Water Infrastructure and Resiliency Finance Center hosted a stormwater finance webinar series in collaboration with the Water Environment Federation.

-Communities across the country are struggling to identify a financing strategy to support their stormwater management programs.
+Communities across the country struggle to identify a financing strategy to support their stormwater management programs.
 This webinar series explores both traditional stormwater financing strategies as well as new and innovative approaches.

 Each webinar provides a deep-dive, technical overview of specific successful and leading-edge examples of how communities have supported their stormwater programs.

 Audience: Municipal administrators, planners, public works officials, community leaders, technical assistance providers, and regional funders.